Iyasu-Edo/spash/README.md

 ```

 ## Spash makes it easier
-Once the Spash daemon has been launched on the cluster, you can connect using `ssh user@hdfshost -p 2222` and then run all your favourite bash commands to manipulate data.
+Once the Spash daemon has been launched on the cluster, you can connect using `ssh user@hdfshost -p 2222` (the password is `user`) and then run all your favourite bash commands to manipulate the data.

 ```console
 user@spash:/# echo "Maybe I can provide a real life example..."